"Downsizing and moving into sheltered housing has taken a huge weight off my shoulders.”

 Suffering from kidney failure, Glyn was very poorly and was bed-bound for weeks but thankfully he pulled through and is making a good recovery.
 Glen had been living on his own in a large four-bed house, a home he’d lived in for more than 50 years, but after his spell in hospital it made him, and his family, re-evaluate his living situation.

 “After I came out of hospital, I was still too poorly to go home, and they moved me to Newhaven in Altrincham to recover and I was there for a good 7 weeks.
 I was so well looked after, it is a wonderful place – they even did my laundry for me, that was a treat!
 It is a truly special place, when it was my birthday, they arranged a birthday cake and sang happy birthday to me, I got really choked up.”

 However, when his health started to improve and he was able to return home, he knew he couldn’t go back to living completely independently again.

 “When I was ready to be discharged from Newhaven, that’s when I knew I couldn’t go back to my large 4-bed house.
 It had become an anchor around me, looking after a house that size was overwhelming, I was struggling to cope with it, even before my health scare.”

 Glyn eventually made the decision to downsize and move into a flat at Clyne Court in Stretford.
-Often referred to as sheltered housing, or housing with support, it is a popular option for those who want to keep their independence but have the comfort of knowing someone is on hand should they need support or advice.
+Often referred to as sheltered housing, or Supported Housing, it is a popular option for those who want to keep their independence but have the comfort of knowing someone is on hand should they need support or advice.

 Our sheltered schemes are multiple flats in one building, usually with a central communal area and are looked after by scheme managers, who are on-site during working hours.
 All the homes are fitted with a pull cord system, which is managed by the scheme managers, or when they’re off-duty our Trustcare Alert and Response is activated.